azamsharp/azamsharp.github.io/core-data-swift-ui-part-1.md

 ![Core Data Adding Entity](images/core-data-img-2.png)

+> You can also configure an attribute to make sure it is not optional or has a default value.
+In this app title, body and isPublished are non-optional.
+Also, isPublished has a default value of true.

 Apart from adding attributes to an entity, also make sure that your class **Codegen** option is set to **Class Definition**.
 This means that Xcode will automatically create a class associated with your entity.

 > When you are using the code generation option then make sure that you do not modify the main implementation of the class manually.
 The reason is that it will be overridden on the next code generation execution.
 If you do want to add additional behavior to the entity class then consider writing an extension.